michaelshiloh/manOrMachine/conversation/README.md

 ## Question 1
 **Robot**: Hello!
 I am a robot!
 I would like to have a conversation with you.
-Can I ask you some questions
+Can I ask you some questions?

 1. Yes
 2. No